 even the most ardent supporters of Missouri’s 21-year-long experiment in state-supported higher education were despairing of the future.
-The state’s first public university, founded as a “seminary of learning” to fully develop the “universal and liberal culture of the popular mind,” in the words of founding president James Lathrop, had instead become a muddy military garrison.
+The state’s first public university, its great “seminary of learning” in the words of founding president James Lathrop, had become a muddy military garrison.
 Academic Hall, a neoclassical temple of enlightenment, now housed the unwashed men and mounts of Lewis Merrill’s Horse, a rough-and-ready U.S. Cavalry regiment intent on enforcing a bloody brand of martial law.

 Thirty-six students were enrolled when the campus occupation began.
 Those charged with instructing them — faculty who had consented to take a Union loyalty oath — hadn’t been paid in months.
-In small towns and along rail lines around Columbia, meanwhile, military forays and guerrilla reprisals began to occur with alarming frequency.
+In small towns and on farmlands around Columbia, meanwhile, murderous guerrilla raids and brutal military reprisals were occuring with alarming frequency.
 As the violence mounted, so did the level of anger, fear and mistrust.
 Bowing to the inevitable, the Board of Curators closed the University on March 19, 1862.

 Lathrop, at least in his public pronouncements, was confident the closure would be temporary.
 Others, including many members of the Missouri General Assembly, hoped otherwise.
 To Unionist Missourians, locating the University in the heart of slave holding, secessionist Little Dixie had always been a bad idea.

 imagined it during these dark days, the instrument of MU’s salvation was even then being forged in the Union capital.